Transcranial Magnetic Stimulation

 Dr. Melissa is a member of the Clinical TMS Society and opened a new Transcranial Magnetic Stimulation (TMS) specialty clinic in direct response to the need for increased access to care.

 As you will see from our video’s ,TMS is a great option for clients who do not want to take medication, are not responding to medication or those who cannot tolerate medication side effects.
 Combined with TMS, we also offer wellness coaching and programs centered around nutrition, sleep and exercise.

 What is TMS?

 TMS is an outpatient procedure that is safe, non-invasive, and with minimal mild side effects.
 Patients can drive themselves to and from their appointments without any difficulty.
-Patients will relax in a dentist-like chair and a large figure-eight magnetic coil is placed over the targeted region of the brain.
+Patients will relax in a comfortable reclining chair and a large figure-eight magnetic coil is placed over the targeted region of the brain.
 When the machine starts, patients will feel a sensation similar to a pencil tapping on the skull.
 Depending on the protocols used, the TMS treatments can last 5 to 45 minutes and occur 4 to 5 times per week for approximately 6 weeks.
 This may seem like a long time, but this is to insure the brain changes are long-lasting.

 How Does TMS Work?